ema/website/_posts/2014-01-29-antifeatures-and-antibugs.rst

 playing a random song from the black metal artist `Burzum`_ every time you add a bookmark, unless you pay for *Mozilla Firefox Premium Edition*.
 The source code for Firefox is available under a free license.
-People who are not into Burzum's music would immediately create a new version of Firefox without this neat antifeature.
+People who are not into Burzum's music would immediately remove this neat antifeature.

 I have spent many years of my life advocating Free and Open Source Software, perhaps using the wrong arguments. `Mako's talk`_ made me think about all this